-Welcome to the latest Africa related post by our resident experts Natasha and Cameron from The World Pursuit.
-While I’ve been to the continent in the past (and I’m actually there right now!), I’ve only seen a few countries, whereas these two spent close a year driving around the continent.
-This month, they share their favorite films about Africa.
+In this guest post, Natasha and Cameron from The World Pursuit, who spent a year driving around the continent, share their favorite films about Africa.
 (I’ve seen some of them.
-They are really good.)
+They are really good!!)

 For us, learning about where you are in the world is an essential part of traveling.
 Instead of reading history books and researching your days away online, we’ve found that a fun way to learn is by watching movies.
 After a year traveling around Southern and East Africa, we’ve logged hours and hours doing just that.

 Many of these travel movies gave us that initial urge to make our way to this less-traveled continent.
 Scenes of heartbreak, rolling landscapes, and wild animals told us we just had to get to Africa and explore for ourselves.

 We want to share our favorite movies set in Africa with you, so maybe you will watch them and feel inspired to travel there as well.